 About this Website -

-The objective of this website is to showcase the beauty of Utah's natural surroundings through art, photography, atypical endeavors, and all other means available.
-The content is intended to offer an escape from daily routines by providing artistic, historic, and literary diversions.
-Creativity enlightens our spiritual and cognizant awareness by eliminating the mundane.
-A slogan I continue to try to live by: "Never A Dull Moment."
+The objective of this website is to showcase the beauty of Utah's natural surroundings through art, photography, atypical endeavors, and other stuff.
+The intent of this site's content is to offer an escape from daily routines by providing artistic, historic, and literary diversions.
+Creativity enlightens our spiritual and cognizant awareness and helps eliminate the mundane.
+A slogan I continue to live by: "Never A Dull Moment."

 Our world's secrets continue to be discovered through exploration.
 Risking the unknown broadens our knowledge; Hemingway wrote: "What Reward, Without Risk?"
 Edward Abbey advised us to "Resist Much, Obey Little."
-Two quotes that somewhat define the life I strive to lead; taking risks while follow the heart and spirit and obeying that which must be obeyed.
+Two quotes that somewhat define the lives she should try to lead; taking risks while follow the heart and spirit and obeying that which must be obeyed in nature and within society.

 The remains of Hovenweep and the ancient Anasazi culture gets more intriguing with each visit to the four-corners region.
 By studying such ancient sites and exploring art on canyon walls in the form of etchings, petroglyphs and pictographs from the early inhabitants of the Americas, one gains understanding and perhaps some guidance from the messages carved and painted onto the sandstone.
 Intriguing is the one word that best describes these ancient messages found in our wilderness, some dating back 23,000 years.

-In 2019, after several years of extended desert stays in a tent, I moved to Moab, a small Utah town surrounded by two National Parks, numerous State Parks, National Preserves, and National Forests.
+In 2019, after several years of extended desert stays in a tent or the bed of my truck, I moved to Moab, a small Utah town surrounded by two National Parks, Arches and Canyonland, numerous State Parks, National Preserves, and National Forests.
 Millions of visitors from all countries visit the Four-Corners region to enjoy the many wonders found in our desert regions.
-After two years of rural desert life, that endless highway rolled me back to my beloved Holladay home where I continue to study the history and little-known culture of the Anasazi who migrated to the Four-Corners region more than 2,000 years ago.
-I teach a course on the Anasazi and their six villages of Hovenweep with the University of Utah's Lifelong Learning Center.
-The next class is on October 22, 2024.
+After three years of rural desert life, that endless highway rolled me back to my beloved Holladay home at the base of Mt.
+Olympus, where I continue to study the history and little-known culture of the Anasazi who migrated to the Four-Corners region more than 2,000 years ago.
+I teach a course on the six villages of Hovenweep and the Anasazi (Ancestral Puebloans) within the University of Utah's Lifelong Learning Center.
+The next classes will be in March 2025.
 Come join us.

-In 2018 I retired from retirement, and returned my focus to education, my first career upon graduating from the U of U in 1978.
-I teach in local secondary schools when there is a need, and I teach courses on the Anasazi at the U of U. Sadly, the American history currently taught in public schools does not go back much further than Cortez and Columbus.
-Those who called America home prior to the arrival of the Europeans are largely ignored in our public school history courses.
-Research conducted in 2023 - 2024 indicates that <10% of secondary education students have heard of the Anasazi culture that was prevalent in the four-corners region for centuries.
-I am working with the Utah State Board of Education to add curriculum on this to be taught in High School History classes.
+In 2018 I retired from retirement, and returned my focus to education, my first career upon graduating from the U of U in 1976.
+I teach in local secondary schools when there is a need, and I teach courses on Hovenweep at the U of U. Sadly, American history currently taught in public schools does not go back much further than Cortez and Columbus.
+Those who called America home prior to the arrival of the Europeans are largely ignored in our public-school history curriculum.
+Research conducted in 2023 - 2024 indicates that <8% of secondary education students have heard of the Anasazi culture that was prevalent in the four-corners region for centuries.
+I am optimistic the Utah State Board of Education to add to the curriculum taught in High School History classes.

 ABOUT THIS SITE